Brand Names: U.S.

 - Use this drug only for short periods of time (7 to 10 days).

-- Do not take this drug unless you can get at least 8 hours of sleep.
+- Do not take this drug unless you can get a full night’s sleep (at least 7 to 8 hours) before you need to be active again.

 - Take at bedtime.